 This is a summary of the board games that saw my most interest, play, hobby time and enjoyment in 2016.
-It is not necessarily a direct reflection of my all time favourite games, but shows where i have putting most resource, hobby interest and funding this year, and may also include games that i do not own.
+It is not necessarily a direct reflection of my all time favourite games, but shows where i have putting most resource, hobby interest and funding this year, and may include games i do not own.
 This year family games saw much less play, as my son moved to PC gaming, and solo play took over.

 2. Warhammer Quest Silver Tower – i bought, built and painted up this new game set this year, and time investment wise this has been intense.
 However, i actually have not played the game that much, so this has been more a hobby related experience.
 The completed set does look great though and i am proud of the results.